Kabosu: Characteristics

-Kabosu is a juicy citrus fruit closely related to yuzu.
+Kabosu is a citrus fruit closely related to yuzu.
 Its juice has the sharpness of lemon, and it is used instead of vinegar in some Japanese dishes.
 It grows on a flowering tree with sharp thorns.
 The fruit is harvested when still green, but if left to ripen it turns yellow.
 It is often confused with similar citrus such as sudachi, but can easily be distinguished by the apex of the fruit where the pistil has fallen off, which is a slightly raised torus shape.

 Origin

-Thought to be an ichang papeda – bitter orange hybrid, the kabosu was brought over from China in the Edo period and became a popular fruit in Japan.
-It is produced in most areas of Ōita Prefecture, particularly in Taketa and Usuki.
-In Usuki, there used to be a 300-year-old tree, and 200-year-old trees still exist there.
+Kabosu is thought to be an ichang papeda – bitter orange hybrid.
+It was not until the mid-Showa period that "kabosu" was first mentioned in literature.
+A legend from Usuki, Ōita says that a kabosu seed or sapling was brought to Ōita from Kyoto in the Edo period by a doctor named Sogen, beginning cultivation in the prefecture.

+However, as there are kabosu trees that can be found in Ōita Prefecture that are older than those found anywhere else in Japan, kabosu are now thought to be native to the prefecture.
+In Usuki, there are many 200-year-old trees with some thought to be about 300 years old.

+During the 1960s, cultivation of kabosu in Ōita increased and shipments of the fruit to other prefectures began.
+Production was promoted by the prefecture during the 1970s and sales and shipments continued to grow.
+This trend continued through the 1980s and 90s, making kabosu known nationwide as an Ōita meibutsu (local speciality).

 Usage

 Kabosu juice is rich in sourness, with a unique fragrance.
 It is used with sashimi, grilled fish, ponzu for hot pot, and as a vinegar alternative for Japanese dishes.
 In Ōita Prefecture it is also used with miso soup, noodles, and shōchū, by adding the juice for flavoring.
 Squeezing vertically cut radial quarters with the peel side down prevents the seeds from entering the dish or cup while adding the juice.
 Kabosu juice is used in a wide range of products including condiments, juices, non-alcoholic beverages, frozen desserts, snack foods, wagashi, pastries, and alcoholic beverages.

 When mixed in fish feed, the polyphenols in kabosu prevent discoloration and odor in fish meat for longer time periods.
 Japanese amberjack (buri) and Summer flounder (hirame) grown using this feed are marketed as Kabosu Buri and Kabosu Hirame in Ōita Prefecture.